Logo

 20 to 30 min

 At the entrance to the temple area, someone will hand you a traditional Kinnauri cap and a Gachhi, the woven waist belt.
 Wearing both is mandatory.
 They are not souvenirs.
 They are how the community enters this sacred space, and they are how they expect you to enter it too.
 Take a moment to put them on properly.
 Once inside, you will see the Badri Vishal temple (generally dated to around the 15th century), a small Buddhist shrine, and carved wooden gates with fine metalwork and deity figures.
 Run your eyes along the wood carvings slowly.
-The detail on the deodar panels, flowers and animals and interlocking geometric patterns, is the kind of craftsmanship that barely exists anymore outside a few Kathkuni structures in Kinnaur.
+The detail on the weathered deodar panels, flowers and animals and interlocking geometric patterns, is the kind of craftsmanship that barely exists anymore outside a few Kathkuni structures in Kinnaur.

 3